Feels Like The Floor Is Moving Anxiety Symptoms

 - It can also seem like the surface you are on is moving and making you feel unsteady on your feet.

 Feels like the floor is moving anxiety symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel like the floor is moving once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you may feel like the floor is moving once in a while and not that often, feel it off and on, or feel it all the time.

 Feels like the floor is moving anxiety symptom may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.